jalasoft/LifeConfig/README.md

 ##Overview

-*LifeConfig* is a configuration library built on top of other low level configuration libraries like TypeSafe Config or Snake Yaml that abstracts accessing configuration properties into regular java interface whose implementation is baked by LifeConfig that provides values from configuration files underneath.
+*LifeConfig* is a configuration library built on top of other low level configuration libraries like TypeSafe Config or Snake Yaml.
+It abstracts accessing configuration properties into regular java interface whose implementation is baked by LifeConfig, providing values from configuration files under the cover.

 Here is a simple example.
 Let's consider we have a yaml file: